ravi4ram/NOTAM-Mapper/README.md

 generates a png file and shows the plot.

 ## To-do list
-* This initial version is ISRO specific and the map boundaries and hard-coded.
+* This initial version is ISRO specific and the map boundaries are hard-coded.
 This could be made automatic by taking min-max values of latitude/longitude read through the danger zones.
 Another way is to store specific boundaries for each launch port in a dictionary and display them accordingly.
 * Need to test with NOTAMS of others launch agencies and modify the code accordingly.
 * Script could be modified to be as a bot running for twitter, reddit etc.